SimonPadbury/baselayer-3/_src/layout.md

 * `h-100%` — height expands to 100%, e.g. for making cards equal to the height of their wrapper
 * `h-100dvh` — height expands to 100dvh, e.g. for making “full cover” panels
-* `h-max-100dvh` — height is constrained to 100dvh, e.g. for tall sidebars (use this in conjunction with `overt-flow-y`)
+* `h-max-100dvh` — height is constrained to 100dvh, e.g. for tall sidebars (use this in conjunction with `overflow-y`)

 Baselayer uses `100dvh` ([dynamic viewport height](https://www.bram.us/2021/07/08/the-large-small-and-dynamic-viewports/)) that gives a different viewport height for some devices — i.e. it compensates for the retracting interface toolbars on iOS Safari.